 Work Experience services allow a customer to be placed at a business or agency within the community to learn skills for long-term, competitive, integrated employment.
 These entities are referred to as "Work Experience sites."
 Work Experience services are intended to be short term (12 or fewer weeks) and part-time.
 Work Experience can take place in a volunteer, internship, or temporary short-term paid-work setting.

-Work Experience services are available for students or youth with disabilities and basic Vocational Rehabilitation (VR) customers and may be used to determine a customer’s eligibility for VR.
+Work Experience services are available for students or youth with disabilities and basic Vocational Rehabilitation (VR) customers and may be used as trial work to determine a customer’s eligibility for VR.

 Work Experience may assist in: